Introduction

 Cayman has a selection of excellent private schools, each following either the British or American curricula.
 In both systems the main student intake is for Kindergarten/Reception (British) and Pre-K (US) when the child is four, turning five during the school year.
 The most popular schools have very few places available in Year 1, so think carefully if you are offered a place and decide to delay your child's entry for a year.
 Students can then remain in their chosen school up to Year 13 (UK system) and Grade 12 (US system).
 Schools following the UK system take GCSEs and A Levels and the US system offers either the IB programme or prepares students to take the Scholastic Aptitude Test (SAT) and attain a US High School Diploma.
-Some schools also offer Advanced Placements (APs) and the Government's Further Education Centre (CIFEC) offer BTEC courses.
+Some schools also offer Advanced Placements (APs).

 British Education System

-Children entering the British school system have to be four years old by 1st September.
+Children entering the British school system must be four years old by 1st September.
 They enter Reception/Kindergarten and then stay in primary school until the end of Year 6 or the year they are turning 11 (a total of seven years).
 They then go to high school for Year 7 through to Year 13.
-In Year 11 (when they are 16) students take GCSEs or IGCSEs and all students are required to take a science, a language, as well as Maths, English Language and English Literature.
-Many international schools that teach the British curriculum often offer IGCSEs, which is widely considered to be more rigorous than the GCSEs.
+In Year 11 (when they are 16) students take GCSEs or IGCSEs and all students are required to take a science and a language, as well as maths, English language and English literature.
+Many international schools that teach the British curriculum often offer IGCSEs, which are widely considered to be more rigorous than the GCSEs.
 After finishing GCSEs, the two-year A Level programme commences in Year 12 and is completed in Year 13 when students are turning 18.
 However, students studying in Cayman are expected to take AS Levels in Year 12 and their results are used as a benchmark for universities to predict how the student will do in their A Levels.
 Since government high schools in Cayman finish at 16, and do not offer A Levels, Government students will often move to the British system for the start of year 12.

 (Note: Most Montessori schools that extend into Primary follow the Montessori philosophy, whilst aligning with UK curriculum standards).

-Exams - Students usually take between 8 and 11 GCSE subjects and they need to have passed Maths and English and get three A Levels with grades A*-E to get into a university.
+Exams - Students usually take between 8 and 11 GCSE subjects, and they need to have passed Maths and English and get three A Levels with grades A*-E to get into a university.
 Students will often start doing four A Levels and then drop their weakest subject at the end of AS Levels.
-Exam passes at A Level are graded A*, A, B, C, D and E.
+Exams at A Level are graded A*, A, B, C, D and E. However, an E is not considered a pass for a scholarship.

 American Education System